Citi Credit Cards

 Types of credit cards from Citi

-The range of Citi credit cards in Australia offers both money-saving features and lifestyle benefits to suit a variety of needs.
-You could consolidate and pay down debt faster with a balance transfer card, save on credit card costs with a no annual fee or low rate card and earn points for your spending with a rewards or frequent flyer card.
-You can also take advantage of the prestige and exclusive extras that come with Citi's platinum and super-premium cards or get competitive lending terms with a Citi line of credit.
+The range of Citi credit cards available in Australia offer money-saving features, rewards and lifestyle benefits to suit a variety of needs.
+You could consolidate and pay down debt faster with a balance transfer card, save with a low purchase rate card or earn points for your spending with a rewards or frequent flyer card.
+You can also enjoy exclusive extras with Citi's platinum and super-premium cards or get competitive lending terms with a Citi line of credit.

 Balance transfer credit cards

-Citi provides balance transfer options to help you consolidate your existing debts, including credit card balances and personal loans.
+Citi offers credit card balance transfer options that can help you consolidate your existing debts, including credit card balances and personal loans.
 In fact, Citi is one of the only Australian credit card providers that allows you to balance transfer personal loan debt to a credit card.
-For more information, here is a step-by-step guide to balance transfers with Citi.

-The Citi Rewards range of credit cards earn points per $1 spent on most everyday purchases, with options to suit different budgets and spending habits.
-If you're new to rewards cards or don't spend a lot, you could start with the entry-level Citi Rewards Classic Credit Card.
-On the other end of the scale, there is the Citi Rewards Platinum, Citi Rewards Signature and Citi Prestige cards, which offer higher point earn rates, more perks and have annual fees to match.
+The Citi Rewards range of credit cards earn points per $1 spent on most everyday purchases.
+The Citi Rewards, Citi Premier (existing customers only) and Citi Prestige cards, which offer higher point earn rates, more perks and have higher annual fees to match.
 With the Emirates Citi World Mastercard you can earn Skyward Miles for your spending.

 Premium and black credit cards

 Although it’s not a credit card, Citi Ready Credit is a personal loan that works in a similar way.
 This account offers a line of credit with variable or fixed rate terms and long-term balance transfer offers.
-It also comes with a Visa card you can use to make purchases online and over the counter, or for cash advances if you want to withdraw money from an ATM.
+It also comes with a Mastercard card you can use to make purchases online and over the counter, or for cash advances if you want to withdraw money from an ATM.
 This means you can use the account to suit your needs and then repay whatever money you use over a flexible period of time.
 Once you’ve repaid the debt, you can also continue using the card.
-Learn more about Citi's range of personal loans here.

 If you get a Citi credit card, you'll enjoy a range of unique benefits from the bank.
 Some of the most popular include: